 You have heard rumors that particularly bloodthirsty criminal elements have been preying upon those moving around in town.
 You need to conduct your search in good order with good security if you want to stay safe.

 The long feared and awaited day is finally upon you: it is time to bug out on foot, right this second.
 There is no time to delay and unfortunately, you must leave in the middle of the night for a lengthy hike through the woods.

 You and various members of your group must travel along your appointed bug-out path with spouses and children in tow.
 You must do this safely while ensuring that no one gets lost or separated.

-Mass rioting and looting is already well under way, and drawing closer.
+Mass rioting and looting are already well under way, and drawing closer.
 Scattered reports tell of a brazen band of looters marauding through residential buildings and neighborhoods.
-You need all capable hands on deck in order to defend your home, and keep the scumbags at bay.
+You need all capable hands on deck in order to defend your home and keep the scumbags at bay.

 You have felt very fortunate in your part of the woods since everyone seems to be behaving themselves in the aftermath of an event that seemed so terrible and unexplainable.
 But lately, you have heard your neighbors and others moving around the town speak of roadblocks and highwaymen appearing sporadically, shaking people down for goods.

 A few people have been shot.
 There is no cavalry coming; if you’re going to put an end to the threat you need to head out with other capable and like-minded survivors in order to roust the bandits.